clb6/jarvis-cli/README.md

-new     | tag  | creates a new instance of a tag edit    | log  | edit an existing log entry edit    | tag  | edit an existing tag show    | logs | show list of logs for a given tag show    | lastlog | show the last log for a given tag show    | log  | show log entry show    | tags | show all tags show    | tag  | show tag
+new     | tag  | creates a new instance of a tag edit    | log  | edit an existing log entry edit    | tag  | edit an existing tag list    | logs | list all logs for a given tag list    | tags | list all tags show    | lastlog | show the last log for a given tag show    | log  | show log entry show    | tag  | show tag